codefori/vscode-ibmi/README.md

-# code-for-ibmi README
+# Code for IBM i

-Code for IBM i is an extension for Visual Studio Code to work with ILE source righht from Code.
+Code for IBM i is an extension for Visual Studio Code to work with ILE source from Code.

 ![](media/image.png)